-Faculty members who teach in the Degree Completion Program are highly qualified with graduate degrees, qualified professional designations, and significant ministry, leadership and professional experience.
-All faculty members hold a Master's degree or higher, and some are full-time William Jessup University faculty.
-All faculty participate in training regarding the special needs of adult students, making each course an exciting and valuable learning experience for you.
+Faculty members who teach in the Degree Completion Program are highly qualified with graduate degrees, significant ministry, leadership and professional experience.
+Every faculty member holds a Master's degree or higher, and some are full-time William Jessup University faculty.
+All faculty participate in training regarding the special needs of adult students, making each course an exciting and valuable learning experience.

-Admission to the Degree Completion Program
+Admission Criteria for Degree Completion Program